microsoft/AcademicContent/Labs/Azure Services/Azure Kubernetes Service/AKS HOL.md

 ## Summary ##

 Azure Kubernetes Service can do more than host Minecraft.
 It is a general-purpose solution built on top of open-source software that is compatible with third-party Kubernetes tools.
 It supports enterprise features such as easy scalabilty, high availability, resiliency through self-health checks, and more.
 Combined with other container services in Azure, it makes Azure a first-rate platform for hosting Docker containers and managing those containers with Kubernetes.

+---

+Copyright 2018 Microsoft Corporation.
+All rights reserved.
+Except where otherwise noted, these materials are licensed under the terms of the MIT License.
+You may use them according to the license as is most appropriate for your project.
+The terms of this license can be found at <https://opensource.org/licenses/MIT.>